laurabenestan/Bayescan/README.md

 - under neutrality

 For each locus, BayeScan calculates a posterior probability (Posterior odds) - available through the parameter `pr_odds` - for the model including selection.
 These posterior probabilities indicate how more likely the model with selection is compared to the neutral model.
 For instance a pr_odds of 10 means that there is 1/10 probability for a marker to be under selection.
-This number would be too high when considering a datasets up to 10,000 markers.
+This number would be too high when considering a dataset with up to 10,000 markers.

-In the context multiple testing such as large number of markers (up to 10,000), run BAYESCAN with appropriate parameter as recommended in [Whitlock and Lotterhos, 2015](https://www.jstor.org/stable/10.1086/682949?seq=1), you should consider the number of loci in your dataset.
+In the context multiple testing such as large number of markers (up to 10,000), run BAYESCAN with appropriate parameter as recommended in [Whitlock and Lotterhos, 2015](https://www.jstor.org/stable/10.1086/682949?seq=1).
+To do so, you should consider the number of loci in your dataset.
 You can also consult the [bayescan exercice](https://evomics.org/learning/population-and-speciation-genomics/2016-population-and-speciation-genomics/bayescan-exercise/) to learn more about how to interpret Bayescan files and outputs.

 ## 1. Prepare dataset in the .geste format

-Most of the Next Generation Sequencing (NGS) project generate a vcf or a plink file after aligning the sequences in [STACKS](http://catchenlab.life.illinois.edu/stacks/) for instance.
+Most of the Next Generation Sequencing (NGS) projects generate a VCF (.vcf) or a PLINK file (.tped and .tfam) after aligning the sequences in [STACKS](http://catchenlab.life.illinois.edu/stacks/).

+The first step is to prepare files in an appropriate .geste format for BAYESCAN.
-Convert the .vcf file to a .geste dataset with the function `genomic_converter` available in the elegant `radiator`package in R (see [Thierry Gosselin github page](https://github.com/thierrygosselin) for details).
+Convert the .vcf file to a .geste dataset with the function `genomic_converter` available in the elegant `radiator`package in R (see [Thierry Gosselin github page](https://github.com/thierrygosselin) for more details).

 ```{r}
 lobster <- genomic_converter(